7 Days With the Most Talented Theater Teens in the Country

 Nobody — and I mean nobody — seems concerned with hookups or crushes, in a real departure from what I remember about high-school theater.
 They all have eyes on the prize — or, to be less cynical, eyes on The Experience.
 Every nominee I broach the subject with offers some variation of “I’m focusing on my career right now.”

 The nominees start filing out of Sardi’s to ensure they arrive at the Music Box with plenty of time to spare.
-I stick around at the grown-ups’ bable (an entirely foreign experience; I am not even allowed there at my family Thanksgivings) with Kaplan and Lalama.
+I stick around at the grown-ups’ table (an entirely foreign experience; I am not even allowed there at my family Thanksgivings) with Kaplan and Lalama.
 Though Kaplan described their dynamic as “good cop/bad cop” at orientation, the actual vibe I get from them is a platonic version of Laurie Metcalf and Tracy Letts in Lady Bird.
-She is “scary and warm”, he is affable and and softer-spoken — they share a wicked sense of humor and an immense respect for one another.
+She is “scary and warm,” he is affable and and softer-spoken — they share a wicked sense of humor and an immense respect for one another.
 Their rapport is never alienating, always inviting, and initial concerns they may have had about my intentions as an interloper seem to melt away as I clarify that I might be the Jimmy Awards No. 1 fan.

 Close to midnight, my No. 1 Jimmys fan status is threatened by a voice note message I receive from Taylor Trensch (current titular star of Dear Evan Hansen and a friend of mine), who is fresh out of his post-show talkback with the young nominees.“I may be mistaken — correct me if I’m wrong — but I think I saw Sweeney Todd No. 1 from last year’s Jimmys in the audience today at the Q&A. Have you happened to clock him?
 And if so, what show is he representing this year?
 And if it’s not him … that’s … a shame, honestly.”
-I check the list of nominees to see if this is correct, because I am ashamed to say I had not clocked him, but dammit, Taylor is right — Max Pink (none other than the British Archibald Craven from orientation!) is, indeed one of the dueling Sweeney Todds from the 2017 Jimmys.
+I check the list of nominees to see if this is correct, because I am ashamed to say I had not clocked him, but dammit, Taylor is right — Max Pink (none other than the British Archibald Craven from orientation!) is indeed one of the dueling Sweeney Todds from the 2017 Jimmys.
 I beg Taylor to let me mention his Jimmys obsession here, stressing that I can vaguely refer to him as “a cast member” if he’d like.
 He instantaneously replies: “Please out me.”

 THURSDAY — MEDLEYS REHEARSAL